emmairwin/community_curriculum/market_pulse/FFOS/en/participation.md

 ###Marketpulse Impact Team

-By participating in this initiative, **you will be able to join our new Market Research Impact Team**.
+By participating in this initiative, you will be able to join our new [Market Research Impact Team](https://mozillians.org/en-US/group/market-research-impact-group/).

 ###Who can participate?